-Any individual or organization can report a suspected violation of the UCCMS where the Respondent is a Participant (i.e., an individual subject to the UCCMS, as defined in the CSSP Rules Definitions and CSSP Rule 3.1 or 3.2.)
+AnyoneAny individual or organization can report a suspected violation of the UCCMS in whichwhere the Respondent is a Participant (i.e., an individual subject to the UCCMS, as defined at Appendix I). in the CSSP Rules Definitions and CSSP Rule 3.1 or 3.2.)
 (CSSP Rule Definitions and Rule 3.1 and 3.2).
-Jurisdiction is assessed based on the Respondent's Participant status and not the status of the Reporting Person or Impacted Person.
+Jurisdiction is assessed based on the Respondent's Participant status and not the reporter's or alleged victim's statusstatus of the Reporting Person or Impacted Person.